brendanperry/brendanperry.github.io/README.md

 # brendanperry.github.io
-My Personal Site (Under Construction)
+My Personal Site

-Current Site: brendanperry.me
+brendanperry.me

 I will be using this website to host information about me and my projects.
-I am currently building it to replace my current Wordpress site.